 To be able to reuse this technology for the next Tutorial 4, this technology will be saved for later use.

-à Fill in the popped up window like the following:
+> Fill in the pop-up window like the following:

-à Select Add New Conversion Technology to model a Gas Boiler, and enter the following characteristics and different function:
+> Select Create Custom once more to model a Gas Boiler, and enter the following characteristics:

 Step 6.2 – Modelling of a simple heat pump

 The Air Source Heat Pump used in the Example case is a very simple representation of a heat pump in which the heat source is ignored.

 > Select Create Custom once more and enter the parameters of the heat pump:

 This step consists in modelling a Gas CHP (Combined Heat and Power), which generates two outputs: Heat 70-80°C and Electricity.

 > Select Create Custom once more and fill in the boxes like given below: